conda-archive/conda-recipes/README.md

 Learn more about conda-forge at https://conda-forge.github.io/

+For issues with packages from the defaults channel, please post to https://github.com/continuumIO/anaconda-issues

 ## Important Note

 This repository has grown to well over 500 packages, and we are doing some housekeeping.
 We are currently in the process of moving most/all python packages into the `python` root directory.
 From there, we'll continue tidying up the root diretory with categories as appropriate.